Max-Derner/colour_effects/Notes/colour_output.md

 print(colored('Hello, World!', 'green', 'on_red'))
 ```

-I seem to be coming across colorama and termcolor again and again and again... (along with ANSII escapes of course).
+I seem to be coming across colorama and termcolor again and again and again... (along with ANSI escapes of course).
 Now, I don't really want to be taking on subdependencies for such a simple jobs, so I'm just going see how complicated their secrets are.

 * [`colorama`](https://pypi.org/project/colorama/)